 Tip #5: Know how many fonts your skin care brand should have

-Too many fonts make it very difficult for the reader’s eye to know where to focus, appearing disorganized and amateur.
+Be cautious with font pairings, as too many fonts make it very difficult for the reader’s eye to know where to focus, appearing disorganized and amateur.

 Keep to a minimum of 3 fonts (using 2 is even better).